Scripture Reference: Numbers 1-3, 13-14

 Chapter 3- (Appointing and Resourcing the Priests):

 Aaron and his two sons, Eleazar and Ithamar, would serve as priests.
-Since the Levites were now fully devoted to serving in the tabernacle so God ordered each of the other tribes to give money toward the support of the tabernacle and it’s workers.
+Since the Levites were now fully devoted to serving in the tabernacle, God ordered each of the other tribes to give money toward the support of the tabernacle and it’s workers (the Levites).

 Chapter 13: (Sending Spies to Canaan):

 In the two years since leaving Egypt God has led the Israelites south across the Sinai Peninsula and then north again to the Desert of Paran (later referred to as Kadesh Barnea) just south of modern day Palestine and Israel.
 They are now poised to enter the land God has promised to them.

 At God’s instruction Moses chose one man from each tribe to spy out the land.
 For forty days they travelled through the land from south to north observing people and buildings and even collecting specimens of the bountiful produce.
 When the twelve spies reported back to Moses and the people, ten of them painted a picture of peoples and land that were too formidable to conquer.
 Only two of them, Caleb and Joshua, had confidence that God would lead them into battle and overcome.

 On the continued negative word of the ten spies the people lost confidence in God’s ability to lead, protect and save them and so returned to their old ways of rebelling and grumbling.
 They went so far as to begin forming plans to return to Egypt and even talked about stoning Moses and Aaron.
 Joshua and Caleb were the only spies who challenged the people’s rebellion and attempted to inspire them to trust in God.
 They said…